-2. Future planned improvements
+(2) Future planned improvements

-South Africa has implemented very high MCS standards, and requires:

-- 2.1.
-VMS on all long line vessels, - 2.2.
-Observer coverage on 100% of charter vessels, - 2.3.
-Vessel quotas for the tuna longline fishery, - 2.4.
-100% Monitoring of landings, - 2.5. discarding/releasing of all Southern Blue Fin tuna when the fishery is closed, - 2.6.
-Implementation of tags, CTs and CMFs and - 2.7.
-Prohibition of Southern Blue Fin landings in other commercial tuna fisheries.

-As a port state South Africa has also closely monitored vessels with Southern Blue Fin and required confirmation by flag states before foreign vessels were allowed to enter port.
-The only other improvements remaining are to move from an Olympic system to a quota system for swordfish longline vessels.
+South Africa has already implemented very high MCS standards, including VMS on all longline vessels, observer coverage on 100% of charter vessels, vessel quotas for the tuna longline fishery, 100% monitoring of landings, discarding/releasing of all southern bluefin when the fishery is closed, implementation of tags, CTs and CMFs.
+Prohibition of sbt landings in other commercial tuna fisheries.
+As a port state South Africa has also closely monitored vessels with southern bluefin and required confirmation by flag states before foreign vessels were allowed to enter port.
+The only other improvements remaining is to move from an Olympic system to a quota system for swordfish longline vessels.
 This can only be considered in future when South Africa is given a more sizeable quota.
-Further improvements are for DAFF and the Department of Environmental Affairs (DEA) to amend the regulations in terms of the Marine Living Resources Ac, and also The Act No 18 of 1998.
-This is to reduce the Southern Blue Fin bag limits for the recreational fishery; Specific amendments addressing EEZ and High seas Permits for non-gear carrying vessels (Reefer Vessels)
+The other less important improvement is to amend the regulations of the Marine Living Resources Ac, Act No 18 of 1998, to reduce the southern bluefin bag limits for the recreational fishery.